arewm/presentations/2025-04-16-nc-pace/let-devs-be-devs.md

 ---

-# Devs don’t need to be this unhappy
+# Devs don't need to be this unhappy

 SLSA Build L3: